China's U.S. ambassador plays down tensions after Hagel trip

 Ambassador Cui Tiankai spoke after Hagel's meeting on Tuesday with Defense Minister Chang Wanquan, who called on the United States to restrain Japan and chided another U.S. ally, the Philippines.

-"He had a very substantive and direct exchange with his Chinese counterpart," Tiankai said.
+"He had a very substantive and direct exchange with his Chinese counterpart," Cui said.
 "I think maybe this is not a bad thing.
 Maybe this is a good thing."

 The Chinese ambassador stressed the importance of military-to-military contacts.
 "There will be more exchanges," he said in remarks at the nonprofit U.S. Institute of Peace.